Is Engine Or Motor Oil Flammable?

 Usually, motor oil doesn’t get too hot, about 300 degrees at most.
 But if something goes wrong with your engine, like the piston rings break or the head gasket blows, the oil could end up in the combustion chamber.

-It will ignite and produce a misty smoke that has a blue/gray tint.
+It will ignite and produce a cloudy smoke that has a blue/gray tint.

-This is an immediate cause for concern.
+This is an urgent cause for concern.
 You should drive straight to your local mechanic.

-In short, yes.
-The oil in your engine will burn if exposed to high enough temperatures.
+In brief, yes.
+The oil in your engine will burn if exposed to sufficiently high temperatures.

 Is Used Motor Oil More Flammable?